This blog is currently written in an awkward mix of

 org-mode and jekyll.

-Previously my work-flow has been to manually start jekyll serve -w
+Previously my work-flow has been to manually start jekyll serve -w and

-.
+then export org-mode files from within emacs.
 This is a bit tedious

 and it diverges from the work-flow I’ve come to expect from my other